zsquareplusc/python-msp430-tools/README-msp430-dco.txt

         msp430-jtag -e my_firmware.elf
         msp430-dco 1e6 BCSCTL1@0x1000 DCOCTL@0x1001

-    The firmware can then read the values form the flash and configure the Basic Clock System using these values.
+    The firmware can then read the values from the flash and configure the Basic Clock System using these values.

 ``msp430-dco --measure``